kenkc1/ml-projects/README.md

 and Part B explores a black box model using emsembling (Random forests and AdaBoost).
 Findings are presented in a report which can be found in the folder.

 **Project 2** explores a multi-layered-perceptron model for prediction Parkinson's diseases from speech data.
-It contains an in-depth consideration of hyperameters including optimzers, number of neurons, number of layers etc. Findings are presented in a report which can be found in the folder.
+It contains an in-depth consideration of hyperameters including optimzers, number of neurons, number of hidden layers etc. Findings are presented in a report which can be found in the folder.

 **Misc** contains misecellaenous code for dabblings with ML concepts and ideas.